 A: Think basics first- Lures, extra hooks, reels, rods, tackle box, bait and important documents.
 Once you have the basics covered, you can put in anything else you want.
 Sunglasses, sunblock, snacks, food, water, towels.
 You will know what you have you forgotten to include after your first trip.

 View our buying guide to find the fishing sunglasses reviews.

-You can also check our ultimate guide on how to choose a quality saltwater and freshwater fishing reel.
+You can also check our ultimate guide on how to choose quality saltwater and freshwater fishing gear.

 So, what makes the best fishing backpack?
 The short answer is one that suits your needs and protects your goods.
 Going through fishing tackle backpack reviews will give you a good idea as to what you need to look out for when purchasing a new backpack.
 Certainly, look for weather resistant and strong materials such as reinforced braided nylon and many pockets to hold stuff in.

 A fishing backpack should be an essential part of your angling experience.
 You will need it for many reasons which include, waterproofed environment to store your equipment during trips, an ergonomic, specially designed accessory what will make sure you are not causing strain on your back and neck and structured to carry everything you need specifically for your fishing.

 Taking the time to figure out what you will need is a good idea and above all will save you from any disappointment on your next, great fishing trip.